-The way we consume information makes us jump from one source of information to the next to the next and we never master most subjects.
+How we consume information makes us jump from one source to the next, and we never master a subject.

-Surprisingly, you will realize that when you do this, you keep learning new things.
-Not because the information wasn’t there before, but because you are processing it from a different level of understanding.
+Surprisingly, when you do this, you keep learning new things.
+Not because the information wasn’t there before but because you are processing it from a different level of understanding.
 Your awareness is not the same anymore.

-I would urge you to set aside about 3-5 books, programs, or resources that contain a lot of big ideas about personal or professional development and to study them over and over and over again.
+You should set aside about 3-5 books, programs, or resources that contain a lot of big ideas about personal or professional development and study them over and over and over again.

-The information will sink deep into your subconscious mind, which will start to process it, and will produce flashes of insight that will really move your life forward.
+The information will sink deep into your subconscious mind, which will have no choice but to process it, and you will start to have flashes of insight that can move your life forward.

 Personal growth lesson #4

-Our world is filled with distractions and thinking for yourself requires effort, which is why most people never take any time to really think.
+Our world is filled with distractions.
+Thinking for yourself requires effort.
+Most people never take the time to really think.
 They let other people do their thinking for them.

-Could it be that the reason why so many great books were written before this information/data/distraction age, is because people set aside more time to think and their attention was much more focused?
+Many of the great books were written before this age of distraction because people had more uninterrupted time to think, and their attention was much more focused.

 How many of us ever take the time to sit down and contemplate a specific subject or intellectual challenge?
 Imaginative, strategic, focused thinking is at the root of every great invention or insight.

-When was the last time you sat down with a blank piece of paper and took the time to think a certain issue through?
-I bet most people never do this.
+When did you last sit down with a blank piece of paper and take the time to think an issue through?
+Most people never do this.

-One of the things that you can do is to start each day with a blank piece of paper and journal about your personal development for a certain period of time.
+You can start each day with a blank piece of paper and journal about your personal development for a certain time.

 Personal growth lesson #5